 7) Shree Krishna Janmashtami

 Krishna Janmashtami’ is one of the holiest festivals of Hindu religion.
-According to the hindu tradition, Krishna Janmashtami is celebrates as the birthday of Lord Krishna.
-In hindu mythology Lord Krishna is regarded as the 8th avatar or ‘incarnation’ of Lord Vishnu.
-This festival is hugely celebrates throughout the country.
+According to the Hindu traditions, Krishna Janmashtami is celebrates as the birthday of Lord Krishna.
+In Hindu mythology Lord Krishna is regards as the 8th avatar or ‘Reincarnation’ of Lord Vishnu.
+This festival is hugely celebrates throughout the whole country.

-The festival is observes on eighth day of Krishna Paksha in the month of Bhadrapad (august or September) as per Hindu calendar.
-Lord Krishna is regards as one of the great lords in Nepal.
-Krishna Janmasthami, also known as Krishna Janmasthami or gokulasthami On Krishna Janmashtami numerous devotees flock to the ancient Krishna temple in old Patan Durbar Square to keep vigil through the glorious night of his birth.
+The festival is observes on eighth day of Krishna Paksha in the month of Bhadrapad (august or September) as per Nepali calendar.
+Lord Krishna is regards as one of the greatest lords in Nepal.
+Krishna Janmasthami, also known as Krishna Janmasthami or Gokulasthami on Krishna Janmashtami numerous devotees flock to the ancient Krishna temple in old Patan Durbar Square to keep vigil through the glorious night of his birth.

 Moreover, a crowd of many devotes including both men and women edge their way slowly up narrow steps.
-They seated to the temple’s dark interior to where the main idol stands.
+They seat in the temple’s dark interior to where the main idol stands.
 There devotes offer flowers, coins and food and wait for a glimpse of idol of lord Krishna.
-After the temple priest gives them ‘prasad’ (religious offering) they make their way down to join the multitude of devotees in the streets.
+After the temple priest gives them ‘Prasad’ (religious offering) they make their way down to join the multitude of devotees on the streets around the Patan.

-The Holi is a festival of colours which every year celebrates the people of Hindu religion (March) in the month of Falgun.
+One of most interesting festival is in the 10 Greatest Festivals of Nepalese.
+The Holi is a festival of colors which every year celebrates according to Hindu religion (March) in the month of Falgun.
 The festival is celebrates with colors, water, sweets, balloons and music.
 People put different color on each other as a token of love.
-People go houses of relatives and friends in group to celebrate this festival.
+People go houses of relatives and friends in group to celebrate this festival each other.
 They put colors on each other eat sweets and play music and dance whole day.

-People in Terai celebrate Holi the next day after Kathmandu Valley and other hilly reason of Nepal.
-On this day, most of offices remain closed.
+People in Terai celebrate Holi on the next day after Kathmandu valley and other hilly reason of Nepal.
+On this day, most of Gov. Offices remain closed.
 The whole Kathmandu valley is engage in the festival atmosphere.
-Whether people know each other or not, they’ll be spray’s with color powder and water.
-Some people organize picnic and musical concert to celebrate holli with family and relatives.
+Whether people know each other or not, they’ll be sprays with colors powder and water.
+Some people organize picnic and musical concert to celebrate Holi with friends, family and relatives.

-Hance, this day people goes to temple to worship lord Vishnu.
-In the Kathmandu Valley, Fagu Poornima starts with the raising of the Chir pole in front of Kumari House in Basantapur.
-The pole is bring down, dragges to Tudikhel and burnt to cinders.
+Hence, this day people go to temple to worship Lord Vishnu.
+In the Kathmandu Valley, Fagu Poornima starts with the raising of the Chir pole in front of Kumari House in Kathamandu Durbar squire.
+The pole is bring down, draggers to Tudikhel and burnt to cinders.
 The ashes are carried home by devotees as it is believes it will provide them protection against evil.

 9) Maghe Sankranti

-Alike every festival in Nepal, maghe sankranti also has its own story behind its celebration.
-Hindu devotes worshipped lord Mahadev with a belief that it would bring good supply of food and wealth.
-On this day people take holy bath in holy rivers like triveni, Shankhamool, Dolalghat, Bagmati or any other religious rivers in Nepal.
+Alike every festival in Nepal, Maghe Sankranti also has its own story behind its celebrations.
+Hindu devotes worshipped lord Mahadev with a belief that it would bring good supply of foods and wealth.
+On this day people take holy bath in holy rivers like Triveni, Shankhamool, Dolalghat, Bagmati or any other religious rivers of Nepal.

-However, rather having busy schedule family gather together and eat special foods like ghee, chaaku , tarul , teel ladoos (sesame ladoo), etc. These foods are eats as to make ourselves warm from inside on winter of January.
+However, rather having busy schedule family gather together and eat special foods like ghee, Chaaku , tarul , teel laddus (sesame laddu), etc. These foods are eats as to make human bodies warm up from inside in winter of January.
 Families gather together for the celebration.
 Daughters and son in laws are also invites for lunch.
 People belonging to Newar community massage their body and head with sesame oil as a belief that it would make them strong and warm from inside.

 10) Maha Shivaratri

-Maha Shivaratri is greatest festival of hindu community mainly celebrates on month of falgun (February/March).
-Likewise many other festival of nepal, there are also many stories behind the celebration of Shivaratri.
+A very famous in the 10 Greatest Festivals of Nepalese, Maha Shivaratri is greatest festival of Hindu community mainly celebrates on month of Falgun (February/March).
+Likewise many other festival of Nepal, there are also vast stories behind the celebration of Shivaratri.
 One of them is, during Samundra Manthan, the poison Halahal came out of the ocean.
 It started creating destruction all over.

 To protect the world from the devastation Lord Shiva drank the poison and managed to keep it in his throat.
-Lord shiva protected the world from the dangerous poison.
-For this reason, people started celebrating the day as Shivaratri and thanking Shiva for shaving the world.
+Lord Shiva protected the world from the dangerous poison.
+For this reason, people started celebrating the day as Shivaratri and thanking to Shiva for saving the Earth.
 It is believes Lord Shiva married Goddess Parvati on this day.
-In some places, Shivaratri is consideres as marriage anniversary of Shiva-Parvati .
+In some places, Shivaratri is considerers as marriage anniversary of Shiva-Parvati .

-In Shivaratri Pashupatinatha temple has a big possession.
+In Shivaratri Pashupatinatha temple has a biggest possession.
 On this days, Hindu devotees from all over Nepal and all over Southeast Asia visit Pashupatinath.
-Large number of Shadus from al over the world comes to Pashupatinath for this occasion.
+Large number of Shadus from all over the world comes to Pashupatinath for on the occasion.
 Different types of Shadus you can see around Pashapupati and its surroundings.

 Shiva devotees observe whole day and night fasting.
-Shiva Linga pooja is dose in the night by chanting mantras, offering Beal leaf and pouring water on the linga.
-Fireplace is set in temples at night time to make Lord Shiva warm.
-Children go in search of wood to set holly fire singing “Shivaji lai jado bhayo aago deu”.
+Shiva Linga Pooja is dose in the night by chanting mantras, offering Beal leaf and pouring water on the Linga.
+People set fire place around the temples to warm up Lord Shiva at night Children go on search of wood to set holy fire singing “Shivaji lai jado bhayo aago deu”.
 (Shivaji is feeling cold, give some fire).
-In villages and towns big driftwood are burnt in places and people sing Shiva bhajans the whole night.
+In villages and towns big driftwood are burns in places and people sing Shiva Bhajans the whole night.